- ABMS Certification:

 During his U.S. Air Force career, Clouse focused on vascular care development and blood vessel injury management.
 He completed four tours in Iraq and Afghanistan and retired from the U.S. Air Force in 2014 at the rank of Colonel before returning to the division of vascular and endovascular surgery at Massachusetts General Hospital and Harvard Medical School.

-Clouse is on the Board of Directors of the Society for Vascular Surgery and is associate editor of the Annals of Vascular Surgery.
-He is a past editorial board member of the Journal of Vascular Surgery and past-president of the Vascular and Endovascular Surgery Society.
+Dr. Clouse was previously on the Board of Directors of the Society for Vascular Surgery, is a past Associate Editor of the Annals of Vascular Surgery and was an Editorial Board Member for the Journal of Vascular Surgery.
+He is a past president of the Vascular and Endovascular Surgery Society.

 - Mayo Medical School (Mayo Clinic College of Medicine)